 Wedding cakes have been part of the wedding ritual since medieval times.
 In Ancient Rome, a cake made from wheat or barley was broken over the bride’s head to symbolise good fortune.
 As part of the custom, the couple then ate some crumbs from the cake.

-It seems that we have the ancient Spartans to thank for introducing the concept of the stag party.
+It seems that we've the ancient Spartans to thank for introducing the concept of the stag party.
 Way back in the 5th century B.C.
 Spartan soldiers are believed to have held a feast and made toasts to the groom on the night before his wedding!

 5. Tying the knot